Chazakah: Possession of land

-The Talmud counts as a demonstration of ownership of land, a chazakah of uncontested usage of property for three years.
+The Talmud is a demonstration of land ownership, a chazakah of uncontested property usage for three years.

 Mere possession was not sufficient to establish a title to real property.
 The presumption was that "real property is always in the possession of its owner" until evidence showed that he had sold it or had given it away.
 Since, however, people are not careful in preserving documentary evidence for more than three years, the Rabbis ordained that undisturbed possession for three consecutive years was sufficient to establish a claim to real estate.
 In the case of houses or of other buildings the possessor was required to produce evidence of continuous occupancy, either by himself or by a tenant holding a lease from him, for three full years "from day to day".
 In the case of fields or gardens, the prevailing opinion was that possession for three successive harvests of the same kind was sufficient, even when the last harvest had been gathered before the expiration of the three years.

 "Possession not based on a valid claim is not regarded".
 If the possessor claimed that he had bought the land of its owner, or that it had been given to him, or that he had inherited it, possession for three years was sufficient.
 But if he said that he took possession of the property because there was no other claimant, possession even for many years was of no value.
 And if at any time during the three years the owner protested (meha'ah), either in the presence of the holder or before two witnesses, against the unlawful holding of his property, the fact of possession was of no value in establishing title to the property.

 The following persons could not acquire property by usucaption: (1) a building contractor; (2) a partner; (3) a steward; (4) a husband his wife's in which he had the right of usufruct; (5) a father his son's, or (6) a son his father's; (7) a guardian his ward's; (8) a minor; (9) an idiot; (10) a deaf-mute (whose property, in turn, could not be acquired by others); (11) a robber.
 No argument of possession could be advanced to establish a title to the property of a fugitive who had fled in fear of his life, or to property belonging to a synagogue, or to communal charitable institutions.